rewardful/rest-api-docs/README.md

 <a id="webhook-endpoints"></a>
 ## Endpoints

 To receive webhook events, you must add a _webhook endpoint_ to your Rewardful account.
-You can request an endpoint be added by emailing hello@getrewardful.com.
+You can add, edit, or remove endpoints from the [Webhooks](https://app.getrewardful.com/webhooks) page in your Rewardful dashboard.

 And endpoint is simply a URL _on your application_ that Rewardful will send data to when an event occurs.
 Endpoints must be HTTP/SSL.